tan-ahmed/frontend-react-test/README.md

 if you do `yarn lint` there are no linting errors.
 I use EsLint AirBnb rules.

 ### Tests
-I have a lot of commercial experience writing unit, integration, and end-to-end tests.
+I have commercial experience writing unit, integration, and end-to-end tests.
 But due to lack of time & juggling multiple interviews, I just didn't have the time to write any for this project.